Deaf Services - Information for Consumers & Families

 If you are deaf or hard of hearing, you may also contact a Deaf Services Specialized Outpatient Center to find out how to receive specialized mental health services in sign language, or find out if your local CMHC has a Deaf Services Advocate you can contact.

 Substance use treatment services are for people with an alcohol or drug use problem.
 Different programs are available to meet different needs based on age, gender, and type of substance use.
+Treatment for compulsive gambling is also available.
 To learn more, see How to Get Help.

 For immediate assistance in all crises, call 911 for emergency services or go to the nearest hospital emergency room.